Ford Escape owners have reported 21 problems related to battery (under the electrical system category).

 See all problems of the 2009 Ford Escape.

-The vehicle was a 2002 Ford Escape.
-VIN of the vehicle was 1FMCU04182_.
 Received a recall notice in Feb from Ford (recall id 12v00500 - issued Jan 2012).
 Indicated potential problems with brake fluids leaks that could cause shorts in the abs electronics.
 We contacted dealer.
 No parts available yet.
 Our abs and brake indicators came on in March as described in the recall notice.
 Ford still said that recall shows safe to drive, just don't park in the garage due to potential fires.
 Last night, drove home and parked (in the driveway).
 Unloaded some stuff from car. . .
 No problems noticed.
 Came out of house about 15 minutes later to unload stuff from car and found it smelling of hot electrical system, and smoke coming from hood.
 Used hose to cool down under hood, while I found wrench and unhooked the battery.
 Smoke was coming from all sides under and behind engine block.
 Once battery disconnected the smoking stopped.
 Calling Ford corporate, local dealer, and insurance this morning to see what to do next.
-This problem occurred on Apr.
-23, 2012.

 See all problems of the 2002 Ford Escape.

 2009 Ford Escape.
 Consumer states vehicle died while driving the consumer stated a wrench symbol appeared on the dashboard.
 The vehicle was taken to the dealer.
 However, they were unable to find any codes and the vehicle passed all their tests.
 The dealer did fix a transmission leak and an air sensor.
 On January 5, 2012, the vehicle stalled again and the wrench symbol appeared again.
 The dealer was unable to find any codes.
 On March 5, 2012, the vehicle stalled again, and the battery symbol illuminated.